GraphQL Query Language

 Jump to search

-A GraphQL Query Language is a query language for APIs.
+A GraphQL Query Language is a query language that provides declarative data access (for requesting and manipulating API data through type-based querying).

 - Context: